shmkle/TemporalResampler/README.md

 **Maximize Frequency**

     Default: True

-        Wires ConsumeState to UpdateState for a further increase update frequency with no elevated OTD CPU usage.\n" + Disable if any unexpected behavior is happening or you just don't want it on."
+    Wires ConsumeState to UpdateState for a further increased update frequency with no elevated OTD CPU usage.\n" + Disable if any unexpected behavior is happening or you just don't want it on."

 **Log Stats**

     Default: False

     Logs the time and physical latency in OpenTableDriver Console.
     Make sure to disable when you are done so you don't waste memory.
     [False] == logging disabled
     [True] == logging enabled, check the Console tab in OpenTableDriver

 [Reconstructor](https://github.com/X9VoiD/VoiDPlugins/wiki/Reconstructor)